ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 ### Create a wildcard DNS record

-Create a wildcard record and point to Private Endpoint.
+Create a wildcard record and point to your Private Endpoint:

-#### Using Azure portal
+**Using Azure Portal**

-1. Open the MyAzureResourceGroup resource group and select the ${region_code}.privatelink.azure.clickhouse.cloud private zone.
+1. Open the MyAzureResourceGroup resource group and select the `${region_code}.privatelink.azure.clickhouse.cloud` private zone.
 2. Select + Record set.
 3. For Name, type `*`.
 4. For IP Address, type the IP address you see for Private Endpoint.
-5. Select OK.
+5. Select **OK**.

 ![PE review](@site/docs/en/cloud/security/images/azure-pl-dns-wildcard.png)

-#### Using terraform
+**Using Terraform**

+Use the following Terraform template to create a wildcard DNS record:

 ```json
 resource "azurerm_private_dns_a_record" "example" {